Actipro/WPF-Controls/Documentation/topics/editors/editboxes/sizeeditbox.md

 [Standard .NET numeric formats](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings) are supported via the [Format](xref:@ActiproUIRoot.Controls.Editors.SizeEditBox.Format) property and affect the textual value display.
 These formats are recommended:

 - F
-- Fx, where x is the number of decimal places (e.g. F1)
+- Fx, where x is the number of decimal places (e.g., F1)
 - G

 ## Minimum and Maximum Values